SeldonIO/seldonio.github.com/configuration.md

  {"algorithms":[{"name":"dynamicClusterCountsRecommender","tag":"CLUSTER_COUNTS_DYNAMIC","includers":["mostPopularIncluder"],"config":{"items_per_includer":200}},{"name":"globalClusterCountsRecommender","tag":"CLUSTER_COUNTS_GLOBAL","includers":[]},{"name":"itemClusterCountsRecommender","tag":"CLUSTER_COUNTS_FOR_ITEM","includers":[]},{"name":"recentItemsRecommender","tag":"RECENT_ITEMS","includers":[]}],"combiner":"firstSuccessfulCombiner"}
  {% endhighlight %}

  Essentially this is a list of algorithm strategies with a combiner on the end.
-An algorithm strategy comprises, an algorithm spring bean name ("name" which is the camel case version of the name of thealg class), a tag (the legacy name for the algorithm), optionally a set of includers and/or excluders and optionally some config ("config").
+An algorithm strategy comprises, an algorithm spring bean name ("name" which is the camel case version of the name of the alg class), a tag (the legacy name for the algorithm), optionally a set of includers and/or excluders and optionally some config ("config").
 The order of these algorithm strategies is priority order.

 ### Model Creation